15 Cornish kid’s books

 Local Cornish authors and stories about Cornwall that your kids will love - packed with pirates, mermaids, fishermen, singing cats and selkies.

-With the summer holidays looming large on the horizon (eeek! haven’t they just gone back?)
-I’m told that the single best thing we can keep doing over the holidays is reading – and what better subject than Cornwall?
+If you’re already despairing about the prospect of more home schooling, I’m told that the single best thing we can keep doing with our kids is reading – and what better subject than Cornwall?

 Hot on the heels of the grown up literary escape to Cornwall, we’ve raided the Muddy Cornwall archives for some Cornwall based family favourites, celebrating some local Cornish authors and stories and added some more to the library too.
 I’ve listed from youngest readers first.